ptug81042/project-1--rest-countries-api-with-color-theme-switcher/README.md

 ## 🧠 Overview

-Live Demo Via GitHub Pages: https://ptug81042.github.io/project-1--rest-countries-api-with-color-theme-switcher/public/
+Live Demo Via Netlify: https://magnificent-gumption-3e65f3.netlify.app/

 This project is a solution to the [Frontend Mentor challenge](https://www.frontendmentor.io/challenges/rest-countries-api-with-color-theme-switcher-8FVBTvZy).
 It integrates with the [REST Countries API](https://restcountries.com) and allows users to: